 - International Medical Graduates should refer to a list of medical schools which the TMB accepts for issuance of a medical license. (please see http://www.uthscsa.edu/gme/documents/substantialequivalence.pdf).
 If your medical school is not on this list, obtaining a medical license in Texas may prove to be very difficult or impossible.

-- Graduates of international medical schools must successfully complete three years of graduate medical education in the US before they are eligible to apply for a Texas medical license.
+- Graduates of international medical schools must successfully complete two years of graduate medical education in the US before they are eligible to apply for a Texas medical license.

 - Medical licensure requirements in other states - the states vary in requirements for medical licensure.
 A listing of all states' medical boards is available at http://www.fsmb.org/directory_smb.html